Abhijeet-Dutta-10/Amazon-Prime-Video-Analysis-TABLEAU/README.md

 - **Dataset:** This dashboard was created by Abhijeet Dutta using data sourced from kaggle.
    - URL provided here ----> https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows
+- **Logo:** I have provided the Prime Video Logo in my repository .
+    - Easy Access :
 - **Tools:** Tableau for visualization.

 ## FEEDBACK